 The Most Beautiful Beaches on Long Island, NY

 Known widely for its ostentatious coastline of the Hamptons, the Long Island is located just a few minutes away from Manhattan.
-It is one of the most popular weekend getaways from New York City and one of the most popular tourist destinations in the United States thanks to its picturesque beaches and vibrant festivals.
+It is one of the most popular weekend getaways from New York City and one of the most popular tourist destinations in the United States, thanks to its picturesque beaches and vibrant festivals.

-Though it has plenty to offer, there is no denying that Long Island’s sandy beaches are its major selling point.
+Though it has plenty to offer, there is no denying that Long Island’s sandy beaches are its primary selling point.
 Its beaches are some of the finest in the United States and usually hold all sorts of activities from concerts, oceanfront hiking, family picnics, biking, and festivals.

 Get ready to learn the best beaches on Long Island.